 The University of Zurich wants to help refugees gain access to university education.
 The contact point for refugees interested in studying at the International Relations Office is responsible for coordinating the various services available.

 Studying at the University of Zurich

 You will find general information on the Swiss education and university system at our subpage FAQ Studying and Education or at www.perspektiven-studium.ch, a website run by the Swiss Student Union, VSS.
-Moreover, Swissuniversities issues recommendations of recognition for holders of foreign higher education qualifications and keeps a list showing the admission requirements of the Swiss universities for people with foreign education but without a Bachelors degree.
+Moreover, swissuniversities keeps a list showing the admission requirements of the Swiss universities for people with foreign education.

 Scholars at Risk